Quamby Estate: History

+Early period

 Quamby Estate was the home of Sir Richard Dry and during his time as premier, Quamby Homestead became known as the "Government House of the North".
 Sir Richard Dry was born at Elphin Farm, Launceston, on 7 September 1815.
 His father, Richard Dry Senior had been transported to Tasmania as a political prisoner for his part in the Irish rebellion of 1804, but was granted his freedom in 1818.

 When Dry (Senior) died in 1843 he left the Quamby Estate's 30000 acre to his son.
 Portions of the land have been sold off over time; by 1963 the estate was reduced to 600 acre.
 Quamby Estate's main house is a 33-room building in the American Colonial style, that was built over 10 years from 1828.

-In adulthood Richard Jnr. married Clara Meredith.
-His parliamentary career began in 1845, when he was nominated to the non-elected Legislative Council by the governor, Sir John Eardley-Wilmot.
-In 1846, following a clash with the governor, Richard Dry and five other Legislative Councillors resigned their seats as a protest against what they considered the unconstitutional conduct of the governor.
-They were later reinstated by Queen Victoria.

-In 1858, on a two-year visit to England, Queen Victoria bestowed on him a knighthood in honour of his outstanding service to the colony of Tasmania.

 Sir Richard Dry had no heirs and just prior to his death in 1868 he had begun to shed the vast acreage of Quamby Estate.
-Sir Richard was buried beneath the chancery in the Church he founded, St Mary's at Hagley.
+He was buried beneath the chancery in the Church he founded, St Mary's at Hagley.
 Soon after Lady Dry sold Quamby and sailed for England.
 At the time it was one of the most important land sales ever held in Tasmania.

+Subdivision

+In 1875, Quamby was sold to Victorian grazier J. J. Phelps, at which time it encompassed 11800 acre.
+Phelps did not renew the leases of most tenant farmers and converted 4000 acre of agricultural land to pasture.
+Due to a corresponding downturn in wool prices, the estate was neglected and in 1887 Phelps subdivided the original property into 39 farms.
+The main property of 970 acre was acquired by George Gregory and remained in the ownership of the Gregory family until the 1950s, by which time it had been reduced to 640 acre.
+It was subsequently purchased by John and Sallie Barnett, who undertook restoration of the homestead in the 1960s.